Montebello, Quebec

 Montebello (/fr/) is a municipality located in the Papineau Regional County Municipality of Western Quebec, Canada.
 At the 2021 census, there were 934 permanent residents.
 The village has a total area of 7.95 km2, and is located at the eastern edge of Quebec's Outaouais region.
 It is located on the border with Ontario.
+The town is listed as a Village rélais.

 The village is the location of the Château Montebello resort, the largest log structure ever built.
 The resort was the host of the 1983 NATO Nuclear Planning Group, and the 1981 G7 Economic Summit.

 Parc Omega, a large drive-through wildlife park, is just to the north in Notre-Dame-de-Bonsecours.

 From 2005 to 2019, the village hosted the Amnesia Rockfest, which had become Canada's largest rock festival.
 Past performers included System of a Down, Blink-182, Alice Cooper, The Offspring, Korn, Marilyn Manson, Linkin Park, Rise Against and Dream Theater.